hklem/QMzyme/docs/index.rst

    :Last updated: |today|

 .. note::
-   QMzyme is currently under-development.
+   QMzyme is in a developmental stage.
    Please note the user interface may change!
-   The first stable API version will be released as version 1.0.0 (QMzyme==1.0.0) on PyPi.*
+   The first API version with guaranteed stability will be released as version 1.0.0 (QMzyme==1.0.0) on PyPi (pip).

 =============================================
 Introduction